Haris Sohail returns with a bang

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: It was a critical phase in their innings for Pakistan as they looked to put on a challenging total in the must-win World Cup match against South Africa.
+LONDON: It was a critical phase in their innings for Pakistan as they looked to put on a challenging total in the must-win World Cup match against South Africa, writes Khalid Hussain.

 Senior batsman Mohammad Hafeez had just fallen to the part-time spin of Aiden Markram on the last ball of the 30th over.
 Pakistan were 143-3 and knew that one of their batters needed to rise to the occasion and get them past the 300-run mark to put the Proteas under pressure.